suchmememanyskill/CssLoader-ThemeDb/README.md

 ### Complex themes
 ![ComplexTheme](images/Readme/complextheme.png)

-A complex theme is a simple theme with patches.
-Patches are displayed as dropdown menus that apply additional css depending on the selection.
-A complex theme's json should look something like this:
+A complex theme is a theme with patches.
+Patches are displayed as dropdown menus that apply additional CSS depending on the selection.
+The `theme.json` for a complex theme should look something like this:

 ```json
 {